alanzyt311/Autonomus-Vehicle/README.md

 # Autonomus Vehicle
-This is an autonomus vehicle projects done with Python and ROS.
+This is an autonomus vehicle projects done with Python, ROS, and Polaris GEM e2 Vechicle.

 ## Details
 1. SOS Light Flashing (Done)